 Furthermore, you also get better as you interact with more and more developers and build healthy relationships with them.

-There is no better formula for succeeding as a recruiter than trying to understand candidates truly and not look at them just as skill sets.
-After all, anybody would only want to work for a company that is willing to understand their career needs and doesn’t just see them as a skill set.
+There is no better formula for succeeding as a recruiter than understanding candidates truly and not looking at them just as skill sets.
+After all, anybody would only want to work for a company willing to understand their career needs and doesn’t just see them as a skill set.
 And such a relationship between recruits and the company is possible only if it beings right from the beginning of the recruitment process.

 The growing technical awareness and other people skills such as negotiation and persuasion are sure to take you a long way as a technical recruiter.